GLIMS-RGI/rgi_user_guide/_sources/regions/rgi19.md

 # 19: Subantarctic and Antarctic Islands

-The Subantarctic and Antarctic Islands region encompasses all glaciers in the periphery of mainland Antarctica.
+The Subantarctic and Antarctic Islands region encompasses all glaciers in the periphery of mainland Antarctica, including some remote islands in the Southern ocean.
+It does not include any outline on mainland Antarctica.

-## New in RGI7

 :::{figure-md} rgi19-new-fig
 <img src="https://cluster.klima.uni-bremen.de/~fmaussion/misc/rgi7_data/l4_rgi7b0_plots/RGI19/isrgi6_map.jpeg" alt="region map" class="bg-primary mb-1">